 Buttonwood Farm is a hike.
 For all of you.
 Because none of you actually live in Griswold, do you?
 Heck, most of you didn’t know Griswold was one of our 169 towns.
 Don’t lie.
 If you tell lies, you don’t get ice cream for dessert.
 Or for lunch, as was the case for us on the day we visited.

 We stopped in on our way out to vacation at Point Judith in Narragansett, RI.
-It’s actually sort of on the way – or will be every year henceforth I’m sure.
+It’s actually sort of on the way – or so I convinced myself.
 Buttonwood has a huge parking lot and a huge variety of ice cream.

 Beginning in 1975, The Button Family built a dairy set-up using timber grown on the land, and an old sawmill to mill the lumber.
 Since that time, the farm has been used to produce feed for cattle and milk for the wholesale market as well as merchandising cattle.